DiamondLightSource/PuckBarcodeReader/docs/code.md

     * opencv_python-3.1.0-cp35-cp35m-win32.whl
     * scipy-0.17.1-cp35-cp35m-win32.whl
     * PyQt4-4.11.4-cp35-none-win32.whl

+NOTE: there is a requirements.txt file that was created for use by the CI server Travis.
+It works in Travis but it wasn't tested locally.
+It contains all of the above dependencies except for enum and PyQt4.

 * Download the source code for the Barcode scanner program from <https://github.com/DiamondLightSource/PuckBarcodeReader> - use the ‘Download ZIP’ link.
 Open the zip and extract the contents to a suitable folder.